YasmineBB/saucehub/README.md

 * HTML
 * CSS

-Most of the testing was done using the Google Chrome Browser.
-Chrome Developer Tools was used, particularly to check responsiveness on different screen sizes.
+The majority of testing was done using the Google Chrome Browser.
+Chrome Developer Tools was used extensively, particularly to check responsiveness on different screen sizes.
 Testing was also done using Safari and Mozilla Firefox on desktop, and again on Google Chrome and Safari using an iPhone 11.

 ### Chrome Dev Tools - Lighthouse